darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 ## Introduction

+> **Intuition:** Think of an MLP as a team of specialists, where each layer of specialists builds on the work of the previous layer.
+The more layers, the more abstract and powerful the representations become.

 Multi-layer Perceptrons (MLPs) extend the single perceptron by stacking multiple layers of neurons, enabling the learning of complex, non-linear patterns and representations.
 They form the foundation of modern deep learning and can approximate any continuous function given sufficient capacity.

 ### What is an MLP?

+> **Annotation:** The key difference between a single perceptron and an MLP is the ability to learn non-linear patterns.
+This is achieved by stacking layers and using non-linear activation functions.

 An MLP is a feedforward neural network that:
 - Consists of multiple layers of neurons